CGAL/cgal-paraview-plugins/README.md

 ### Building the Plugin

-To build a plugin, use CMake and provide the location of the CGAL library as CGAL_DIR.
+To build a plugin, use CMake and provide the location of the CGAL library with `CGAL_DIR`.
+For example:
-Example :
 ```
- cd /path/to/build/dir
+  cd <path-to-build-dir>
- cmake -DCGAL_DIR=~/CGAL/releases/CGAL-4.9/cmake/platforms/release  -DParaView_DIR=<PATH_TO_Paraview_DIR>  path/to/dir/containing/plugin's/CMakeLists.txt
+  cmake -DCGAL_DIR=~/CGAL/releases/CGAL-4.9/cmake/platforms/release -DParaView_DIR=<PATH-TO-Paraview-DIR> <path-to-dir-containing-plugin's-CMakeLists.txt>
   make
 ```

-Until Paraview 5.6.0 included, the Paraview_DIR is simply the build dir, where ParaViewConfig.cmake can be found.
+Until Paraview 5.6.0 (included), the variable `Paraview_DIR` is simply the build directory, where the file `ParaViewConfig.cmake` can be found.

-Be careful to use the same version of Qt for compiling the plugin than the one used to compile paraview.
+> **_NOTE:_** **Be careful to use the same version of Qt when compiling the plugin and when compiling Paraview.**

 ### Loading the Plugin in Paraview

-Launch Paraview, go to Tools->Manage Plugins and click on Load New.
-Select the lib file of your plugin in the list and click Close.
-The plugin should appear in the Filter List.
+Launch Paraview, go to `Tools->Manage Plugins` and click on `Load New`.
+Select the lib file of your plugin in the list, and click `Close`.
+The plugin should appear in the `Filter List`.
+Your plugin is now ready to use!

+### Further Information

+You can find further information on VTK and Paraview on their [wiki](https://vtk.org/Wiki/VTK/) and [documentation](https://vtk.org/documentation/) pages.
+For CGAL questions or issues, you can use the channels described on [this page](https://www.cgal.org/mailing_list.html) as well as the issues of this Github repository.